-The ServSensor JR is shipped with the IP address 192.168.0.100 http://192.168.0.100 into the URL of the web browser and hit return.
-Once the page has loaded you can press the Network tab and enter a new IP address for the ServSensor JR.
+The ServSensor is shipped with the IP address 192.168.0.100

+You can enter this IP address into your web browser and use the browser to change the IP address to the new address.
+For example enter http://192.168.0.100 into the URL of the web browser and hit return.
+Once the page has loaded you can press the Network tab and enter a new IP address for the ServSensor.